Layering skincare ingredients correctly is key to an effective routine. But, it can be overwhelming, especially for newbies.

 Niacinamide

 Both beauty experts and enthusiasts are likely to wax poetic about niacinamide.
-This water-soluble vitamin is known to visibly minimise the appearance of pores, reduce skin congestion, and calm active breakouts.
+This water-soluble vitamin is known to visibly minimize the appearance of pores, reduce skin congestion, and calm active breakouts.

-The ingredient does all of this while it softens fine lines, evens out your skin tone and texture, and fades dark spots, so it’s clear why it’s a holy grail for most.
+It also softens fine lines, evens out skin tone and texture, and fades dark spots—making it a holy grail for many.

-However, you should not mix niacinamide with vitamin C as they cancel each other out.
-You can still use both of these ingredients, but you’ll have to apply them at alternate times.
+When layering skincare ingredients, avoid mixing niacinamide with vitamin C, as they cancel each other out.
+You can still use both, but apply them at alternate times—vitamin C during the day for its UV protection boost and niacinamide at night.

-You can also combine it with zinc, copper, retinol, or folic acid to treat acne.
+Niacinamide can also be combined with zinc, copper, retinol, or folic acid to treat acne.

 Vitamin C